AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

   cons_andthen_all.adb -- consolidation spec for all the program tests,
                        -- with the corresponding expected coverage results

-As with the requirements, *Testcase Groups* are introduced for organizational purposes as needed.

 Coverage Expectations
 =====================

 Definition and operation
 ------------------------

-The expectations on coverage results are documented in two ways:
+The expectations on coverage results are documented with two devices:

 * **In functional sources**, comments starting with ``-- #`` on lines for which coverage expectations need to be specified.
 These provide a mechanism for referring to functional lines,

-* **In driver sources, at the end**, a sequence of:
+* **In driver sources, at the end**, a sequence of comments like:

   | ``--# <functional_file_name>`` followed by an optional sequence of:
   | ``--  /regexp/ <expected .xcov note> ## <expected report notes>`` lines